 Careers in Law offers a legal research and writing seminar to jumpstart students’ knowledge of legal resources, research techniques, and legal memo writing.

 Law & Politics Track

 The Law & Politics track is a selective, one-year program offered to rising second-, third-, and fourth-year students interested in attending law school to launch a career in politics.
 Selected students will receive specialized advising, mentorship from professionals in the field, and targeted programming.
-The track will culminate with each student submitting an individual or small-group capstone project such as a campaign speech, mock press conference, or debate.
+The track will culminate with each student presenting an individual or small-group capstone project such as a campaign speech, mock press conference, or debate.

 This program is offered in coordination with campus partners including the Office of Civic Engagement, the Parrhesia Program for Public Discourse, and the Institute of Politics.
 Applications will open during the spring quarter.